 In recent years, more and more people have started demanding better-for-you products, prompting an avalanche of new natural deodorant solutions.
-This has led to the use of terms like “aluminum free” and “paraben free” being plastered on deodorants that actually contain questionable and, frankly, unsafe ingredients.
+This has led to the use of terms like “aluminum-free” and “paraben-free” being plastered on deodorants that actually contain questionable and, frankly, unsafe ingredients.
 Here’s what you should know if you’re looking for the safest natural deodorant.

 Greenwashing & “Natural” Deodorant

 The FDA has no legal definition of the term “natural” and no regulations on its use.
-So it’s not uncommon for companies to leverage the term to sell more product.
+So it’s not uncommon for companies to leverage the term to sell more products.
 Known as greenwashing, this practice has become a matter of serious debate in recent years, but it doesn’t seem to be going away anytime soon.

 What to Do About It

 Simply being aware of the ingredients is the first step to finding the safest natural deodorant.
 But with little regulation in the industry, there may still be troubling ingredients hiding behind innocuous words like “fragrance.”
 If you’re not sure what an ingredient is, give it a quick search to find out if you’re comfortable putting it on your body.
 The Environmental Working Group has an excellent database for this exact purpose.

 Certain information, like what exactly is in a fragrance blend, is considered proprietary and therefore companies are not required to disclose the potentially hundreds of chemicals used to create their scents.
 There’s no telling what goes into making “fragrance” or even “natural fragrance.”
 Look for brands that are honest and up-front about exactly what they’re putting in their products.